jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 **metrics**: Optional, list of 0 or more metrics, default []

 **securities**: Required, list of 1 or more securities.
-Unlike fundamental charts securities must all be indicators are be NOT indicators.
+Unlike fundamental charts securities must all be indicators or all be NOT indicators.
 If mixed list, take the first security, and filter out other securities of NOT that type.

 **startDate**: Optional, Date in format of MM/DD/YYYY, default None

 **endDate**: Optional, Date in format of MM/DD/YYYY, default None

 **resampleFrequency**: Required if time is element in chart (x or y-axis), one of RESAMPLE_FREQUENCY_OPTION_MAP, default yearly, otherwise set to None

 **resampleMethod** Required if x-axis = Required if time is element in chart (x or y-axis), one of RESAMPLE_FUNCTION_OPTIONS, default last, otherwise set to None

+**yAxisLabelStyle**: Required, one of [short, long], default short

 **xAxisLabelStyle**: Required, one of [short, long], default short